Foreign internal defense: Role of counterterrorism

 One of the challenges to a government intending to be seen as legitimate is the extent to which it can use what is often counterterror: selective assassination.
 This is not a black-and-white choice, as in the WWII examples of Reinhard Heydrich and Isoroku Yamamoto.
 Both were uniformed and identifiable, but Yamamoto was a member of the military while Heydrich was a government official.
 Lynn asks, "In a struggle for legitimacy founded on justice, can a government execute its opponents without trial?
 That was what assassination of insurgent leaders amounted to in El Salvador and Vietnam."

 In a counterinsurgency situation, the perception of the government (i.e., McCormick's CF) violating the human rights of the population causes Eisenstat's legitimacy gap to widen.
 The Phoenix program in South Vietnam was criticized for a lack of precision in its targeting, and caused a further loss in legitimacy of the government, regardless of the damage done to the Viet Cong infrastructure.
 Marighella recommended that urban guerillas deliberately provoke the government into overreaction, as a means of reducing its legitimacy; the doctrine of having FID trainers counsel respect for human rights has pure military, not just humanitarian, justification.

 With strong intelligence, there may be a justification for targeted killing of clearly identified leaders and key specialists.
 When governments go farther into terror and torture, however, experience has shown that its effect rebounds both on their legitimacy and onto their personnel.

-Population and Resource Control

-One important element of a legitimate government is to gain control over the population and resources of the country.
-The US Special Forces Counterinsurgency Manual states that US Special Forces can advise and assist the host nation using the following control measures: